Logo BET BETTER PRO TERMINAL

 > Edmonton Oilers: +1.5 (-180)

-// Avs must win by 2+ goals.
+// Avs must win by 2+ goals to cover.

 Total Goals (Over/Under)